 All of our animals in the Zoo are on special diets.
 It is harmful and illegal to bring food for animal consumption, per USDA regulations.
 Feeding of the animals is ONLY allowed in the petting zoo and in the deer forest and ONLY with food provided at the zoo.

 Pets of any kind are prohibited from the zoo for reasons of health and safety.
 Pets are also not to be left in cars in the parking lot.
+NOTE: Service animals are allowed if necessary.
+HOWEVER, service animals are not allowed in the Deer Forest or Petting Zoo.
+We also ask that you DO NOT bring them near certain habitats: the chimpanzees, tigers, lions, leopards, or cheetahs.

 These are a safety hazard an are not allowed on zoo grounds.